Law Office of Frank DiPrima

 Most corporate insiders are faithful to their trust.
 Responsible civil litigation plays a crucial role in keeping many of them that way.

-After three decades of representing corporations (see Biography), I have dedicated the past 26 years to representing victims of corporate insiders, representing plaintiff shareholders in suits alleging breach of fiduciary duty.
+After three decades of representing corporations at the highest level (see Biography), I have dedicated the past 27 years to representing victims of corporate insiders, representing plaintiff shareholders in suits alleging breach of fiduciary duty.

 I am solo.
 My office limits itself to about two cases at any time.
 In all my cases, I team up with larger firms as co-counsel, but I am actively involved, hands-on, in all my cases.
 (See Description of Practice).

 This office is co-lead counsel in a current case challenging the largest real-estate merger of all time.
 Recently, the Delaware Supreme Court, reversing the Court of Chancery, upheld the Complaint I wrote as to a basic issue concerning proxy disclosure of the right of appraisal.
 See, In re GGP, Inc. Stockholder Litigation: Delaware Supreme Court Reverses Dismissal for Shareholders Seeking Appraisal in Merger with Preclosing Dividend, 136 Harv.
 L. Rev. 1260 (Feb.
 2023).
-The matter is now in discovery.
+Following a year of intense discovery, the matter is now settled in principle for $42.5 million, subject to court approval.

 I actively represented, in Delaware Chancery Court, the shareholder plaintiffs in a derivative suit challenging deceitful and costly boardroom intrigue by directors of the nation's largest public electric utility.
 The cash recovery in settlement, $27 million in 2017, was almost double that recommended by the mediator, a highly respected former Vice Chancellor.